Improving access to living kidney donation for Black kidney patients

 - Establish if they have a potential donor

-- Arrange a further follow-up in two weeks if necessary
+- Arrange a further follow-up in two weeks

 Eligible population (N)